-Whether you’re working at an SEO agency specializing in SaaS or on an in-house SaaS marketing team, you’ve probably created an SEO content brief once or twice.
+Whether you’re working at an SEO agency specializing in SaaS or on an in-house SaaS marketing team, you’ve probably created a brief for content once or twice.

-Content briefs can be a great way to bridge the communication gap between the SEO team and the content team.
-Without having a content brief in place it’s easy for both departments to become misaligned on the goals and objectives for each content piece.
+Without having a brief in place, it’s easy for both departments to become misaligned on goals and objectives for each content piece.
+Meeting your content marketing goals starts with quality content, and quality content starts with content briefs.

 • Metadata